-The general rule is to earmark between 1 to 3 per cent of the propertys value for maintenance and repairs.
-As an example, in December 2015 the median house price in Perth was $540,000.
-If we use the rule, we can calculate that $16,200 or somewhere around $100 to $300 per week should be set aside.
-At present, the current median rent is $400 per week so, based on the above, this would amount to 25 per cent of the rental income being delegated for repairs and maintenance.
-In a world where negative gearing is commonplace, this allocation may be difficult for some owners.
+maintenance?
+The general rule of thumb from various experts is to estimate 1 to 3% of the property value.
+As of December 2015 the median house price in Perth is $540,000.
+Taking the rule of thumb above, the owner should estimate somewhere in the region of $5,400 to $16,200, somewhere around $100 to $300 per week.
+At present the current median rent is $400 per week so based on the above this would amount to 25%, potentially more, of the rental income delegated towards repairs and maintenance.
+In the world where negative gearing is becoming more and more common this allocation may be difficult for some owners.